BrianARuff/ask-chat-gpt-chrome-extension/README.md

 - 👩‍💻 **Extension Github Repo:** [Ask Chat GPT Extension](https://github.com/BrianARuff/ask-chat-gpt-extension)
 - 🎥 **YouTube Video Guide** (made with Remotion): [Watch here](https://www.youtube.com/watch?v=I8HxHOAuylY)

+  - Note that the video is for local installation, not installing via the Chrome extension store.
+If you are installing via the chrome store, just use the add extension button install this extension :).

 - 📚 **Video Guide Github Repo** (Made with Remotion): [Check out the code](https://github.com/BrianARuff/ask-chat-gpt-extension-video)

 I hope you find this tool handy!
 Have you ever created something to solve a small annoyance in your workflow?
 Let me know your thoughts. 😊

+## Support 🙋‍♂️

+> If you are in need of support or want to contact me in regards to this application, please do so at [brff19@gmail.com](mailto:brff19@gmail.com).

 ## Updated Icons 🔄